 Through hiking, they learn to lead right beside me in the proper position.
-They also begin to learn voice commands and transitions.
+They also learn voice commands and transitions.
 Each time I change speed I will say Trot or Step (step means walking for us).
 This also gets them ready for ground driving and long lining training.
-Which after a couple of sessions in the round pen and barn yard turns into us hiking with me behind them.
+After a couple of ground driving sessions in the round pen and barnyard, this turns into us hiking with me ground driving behind them.

-My donkeys’ need to be able to drive (or ride) all over our farm.
-So all my donkeys need to be desensitized to my husbands’ pigs that live on the lower side of the farm.
-And to our other dogs that guard the pigs too.
-Donkeys notoriously do not care for swine so this is important for us.
+My donkeys need to drive (or ride) all over our farm.
+So all my donkeys need to be desensitized to my husbands’ pigs and our dogs that live on the lower side of the farm.

 Walking and jogging by the pigs, giving treats and praise gets them over the pigs and dogs quickly.
 I feel like if they can be desensitized to pigs they can get over anything!

-In training, we call it transitions in hiking we call it intervals.
+In training, we call it transitions in hiking; I call it intervals.

-To be able to focus on how long I’m doing an interval I need a timer.
+To focus on how long I’m doing an interval, I need a timer.
 I use Gym Boss app.
 It is FREE! and you can set it however you want.
 You can also play music while it’s running if you want.
 I highly recommend it Gym Boss App.
 It’s available for apple or google play.

-Now, starting out teaching transitions on a hike I set the HIIT timer for 20 seconds trot, 40-seconds walk.
+Now, starting out teaching transitions on a hike I set the HIIT timer for 10 seconds trot, 50-second walk.
 You can ease in and set enough intervals to go about 15 minutes if you need to.
 My goal is typically 20 minutes.

 Once that becomes easier I might up it to 30 seconds trot/30seconds walk.
 Then 40 seconds trot/20 seconds walk.
 And so on.
 Then I’ll readjust to maybe 50 seconds trot/30 seconds walk.

-This is a good program for getting your donkey back in shape for driving or riding after a lazy winter or time off too!
+This is an excellent program for getting your donkey back in shape for driving or riding after a lazy winter or time off too!

 A few words about proper form and the right shoes!

 I mean shoes for you!
-Donkeys rarely ever need shoes and even then I recommend boots rather than shoes.
-If you are really getting into trotting transitions with your donkey that means you are jogging.
+Donkeys rarely ever need shoes and even then I recommend trail boots rather than shoes.
+If you are really getting into trotting transitions with your donkey, that means you are jogging.
 Make sure you have great shoes!
 I have never been a ‘runner’.
-Honestly back in the day if someone mentioned going for a jog with them I might have stopped being their friend!
+Honestly, back in the day if someone mentioned going for a jog with them I might have stopped being their friend!

-Even speed walking used to give me horrible sheen splints!
+Even speed walking used to give me horrible sheen splints.
 I realize now I had bad form and the wrong shoes!
-Since I hike/jog on rough ground I wear Merrel hiking boots with lots of arch support and cushioning to absorb impact and provide stability.
+Since I hike/jog on rough ground, I wear Merrel hiking boots with lots of arch support and cushioning to absorb impact and provide stability.
 Like these Merrels They are wonderful!
 No joint pains and no sheen splints!
-That’s saying a lot for a 45 non-runner!
+That’s saying a lot for a 46-year-old non-runner!